maulikdave-fh/impact/README.md

 ### Quality Requirements
 #### Scalability
-1. Millions of observations to be processed from Crowdsource Species Identification System (CSIS) in the first fetch
+1. Millions of observations to be processed from Global Biodiversity Information Facility (GBIF) in the first fetch
-2. Thousands of observations coming from CSIS(s) in subsequent fetches (depending on the fetch frequency & number of ecoregions supported)
+2. Thousands of observations coming from GBIF(s) in subsequent fetches (depending on the fetch frequency & number of ecoregions supported)
 3. Thousands of RPs - most RPs spending 1-2 hours/day

 #### Availability